List of Works T

 2022 Size 6Ocm^ Acrylics on Canvas

 Tarimano the Navigator The sacred stone of Rangiwewehi buried beneath the wharenui.
-The secrets of its old mana sealed from another time when the stars entertained the tribe as they navigated nature together.
+The secrets of its old mana sealed for another time when the stars entertained the tribe as they navigated nature together.
+Those touched by the stone's magic created forms and images representing the mana of our taonga.
+I watched mum over here in Australia call up Tarimano to seal my home when she was getting too old to visit and continue her storytelling.

 2018 Size 6Ocm x 90cm Acrylics on Canvas

-Tawakaheimoa A house of hidden wairua that awakens the chief during formal and informal occasions where the church is converted to Maori ways and customs.
+Tawakaheimoa A house of hidden wairua that awakens the chief during formal and informal occasions.
+Where the chapel is converted to Maori ways and customs for all occasions.
+His everlistening spirit there to remove our enemies seeking entry on our papakainga lands.

 2018 Size 1.2cm ^ Acrylics on Canvas

 Midwife the story of Tawera who hunted the uruwera for prey and fish to fill her belly.
 She lived a full short life enjoying living in the bush only returning for hui and tangi alike.
 She would bring game or fish and sit and eat her fill then disappear back to the bush.
-The Hei Tiki representing her reflection in the stars.
+The Hei Tiki represents here her reflection in the stars and nature around the awa.

 1997 Size 70cm x 90cm Acrylics on Canvas

-Te Ao Marama the true wonder of experiencing the wairua of feminine force in time.
+Te Ao Marama the true wonder of experiencing the wairua of feminine forces in time.
+The spiritual meanings behind the rainbow.

 2014 Size 50cm^ Acrylics on Canvas

 Te Ao Ngahoro the wharekai named for the chief's first wife.
-The place where women were in charge and a room can be filled with feminine force.
+The place where women are in charge and a room can be filled with feminine force equal to their mens.
+The laughter and togetherness during cooking and serving times captured in her aura.

 2022 Size 60cm x 90cm Acrylics on Canvas